zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 Provide the data for undelegated tests, i.e. provide data that is comparable to a delegation from the parent zone, but where the delegation does not have to exist.
-The data always includes name server names for NS records, optionally one or more IP addresses for one or more name server names and optionally data for one or more DS records.

 This is an [Internal Method][Internal Methods] that can be referred to by other Methods in this document, but not by Test Case specifications.